timy90022/One-Shot-Object-Detection/README.md

                    --cuda --g $SPLIT --seen $SEEN
 ```

-Above, BATCH_SIZE and WORKER_NUMBER can be set adaptively according to your GPU memory size. **On eight NVIDIA V100 GPUs with 32G memory in parallel , it can be up to 128**.
+Above, BATCH_SIZE and WORKER_NUMBER can be set adaptively according to your GPU memory size. **On NVIDIA V100 GPUs with 32G memory, it can be up to 16 batch size**.

-If you have multiple (say 8) Titan Xp GPUs, then just use them all!
+If you have multiple (say 8) V100 GPUs, then just use them all!
 Try:

 ```
 python trainval_net.py --dataset coco --net res50 \
                        --bs $BATCH_SIZE --nw $WORKER_NUMBER \
                        --lr $LEARNING_RATE --lr_decay_step $DECAY_STEP \
                        --cuda --g $SPLIT --seen $SEEN --mGPUs

 ```